csc7/PP1_CI_TGC/README.md

 Specifically, the goals of the project are the following ones:
 - To build a website that provides users a summarised view of the company and the services it offers.
-- To provide a point of contact for offering (by the company) and requesting services (by clients).
+- To provide a point of contact for offering (by the company) and for requesting (by clients) services.
 - To build a website where navigation is easy and intuitive.
 - To offer an easy call to action for requesting services.
 - To build a website which is itself an advertising tool.